ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- Found it!
 [Famous Social Psychology Experiments](https://www.verywellmind.com/famous-social-psychology-experiments-2795667)
 		- [Asch conformity experiments - Wikipedia](https://en.wikipedia.org/wiki/Asch_conformity_experiments)

-- Good way to organise things
-	- Similar to architecture, Kon mari?
-	- "Optimise for search and context" p42
-		- It is not surprising that my friend has a book shelf filled with notebooks full of wonderful ideas, but not a single publication to show
-	- "Organise for retrieval, not storage" .. ?
-		- This is so good...
-Do we have any other quotes for this?

 - You learn from what you already know
 	- [[New skills are built as a sum of other skills]]